 Currently, if a veteran can prove that they were exposed to Agent Orange during military service, they may be eligible for disability compensation.
-However, the VA has a defined list of health problems which are “presumed” to be the result of that exposure.
-The list of presumptive diseases includes conditions like prostate cancer, high blood pressure, peripheral neuropathy, bladder cancer and non-Hodgkin’s lymphoma.
+However, the VA has a defined list of health problems that are “presumed” to be the result of that exposure.
+The list of presumptive Agent Orange diseases includes conditions like prostate cancer, high blood pressure, peripheral neuropathy, bladder cancer and non-Hodgkin’s lymphoma.
 Vietnam-era veterans, and Blue Water Navy veterans in particular, may have been exposed to Agent Orange during active duty.
 In total, it is estimated that millions of Americans were exposed to the toxic chemical during the Vietnam war.